nihgwu/iZhihu/README.md

 # install dependencies
 $ cd iZhihu && npm install

-# edit config.js, replace 'cnd' and 'qiniu' sections with your own config
+# edit config.js, replace 'cdn' and 'qiniu' sections with your own config

 # change the 'endDate' in lib/crawler.js to '20130520' to crawl all data
 # or the day before today for test